-- We increased our headcount by more than 800 employees in 2013 to 3,908 employees at year end, which is net of approximately 70 employees who were part of the divestiture of our Advertising Decision Solutions, or ADS, business in the first quarter of 2013.
-We hired an additional 382 employees during the first quarter of 2014, including approximately 200 employees who were part of the acquisition of Prolexic Technologies, Inc., or Prolexic.
+- We have increased headcount to support our revenue growth and strategic initiatives, and as a result, our payroll and related compensation costs have increased.
+We increased our headcount by more than 800 employees in 2013 to 3,908 employees at year end, which is net of approximately 70 employees who were part of the divestiture of our Advertising Decision Solutions, or ADS, business in the first quarter of 2013.
+We hired an additional 650 employees during the first half of 2014, including approximately 200 employees who were part of the acquisition of Prolexic Technologies, Inc., or Prolexic.
 We expect to continue to hire additional employees and expand globally in support of our strategic initiatives. - We have continued to reduce our network bandwidth costs per unit and to invest in internal-use software development with the goal of improving the performance and efficiency of our network.
 Our total bandwidth costs may increase in the future as a result of expected higher traffic levels, but we believe such costs would be partially offset by anticipated continued reductions in bandwidth costs per unit.
 To achieve these lower bandwidth costs per unit, we must effectively route traffic over our network through lower cost providers and continue to reduce our overall bandwidth pricing. - Co-location costs are a significant percentage of total cost of revenue.
 By improving our internal-use software and managing our hardware deployments to enable us to use servers more efficiently, we have been able to manage the growth of co-location costs.
 We expect to continue to scale our network in the future and will need to manage our co-location costs to maintain current levels of profitability.

-In February 2014, we completed the acquisition of Prolexic, which is expected to be slightly dilutive to our earnings per share.
+In February 2014, we completed the acquisition of Prolexic.
+Prolexic is expected to be slightly dilutive to our earnings per share in its first full year.
 Revenues and expenses from the acquisition have been included in our earnings since the acquisition date of February 18, 2014.
 Also in February 2014, we completed an offering of \$690.0 million par value of convertible senior notes.
 The notes do not bear regular interest, but have an effective interest rate of 3.2% attributable to the conversion feature.